vmware-archive/DevNexus2017/4-Advanced Topics/labs/fortune-teller-demo/README.md

 5. 'cf services' to see if all the service instances finished provisioning

-6. 'cf push' <- this pushes the UI service and the backend Fortune Service
+6. 'cf push' <- this pushes the UI service and the backend Fortune Service.
+Make sure CF_TARGET points to the correct Cloud Foundry API endpoint in manifest.yml

 7. review and run push-docker-powerball.sh